skit-ai/tech/_posts/2022-02-23-sparse-models.md

 2. Matrix Multiplications and other operations for zero-ed elements can be ignored, leading to a sharp decline in the number of Floating Point Operations during inference.

-3. Performance in terms of robustness to noise and accuracy can acutally `increase` when performing sparsification, as shown by [4] for Automatic Speech Recognition.
+3. Performance in terms of robustness to noise and accuracy can acutally *increase* when performing sparsification, as shown by [4] for Automatic Speech Recognition.

 ## The Search of Winning Tickets

-Finding winning tickets reliably is called the `Ticket Search` problem.
-This is usually done by using some sort of weight pruning (zero-ing weights) which are less `important`.
-Each pruning method has its own way of measuring `importance`.
+Finding winning tickets reliably is called the _Ticket Search_ problem.
+This is usually done by using some sort of weight pruning (zero-ing weights) which are less important.
+Each pruning method has its own way of measuring importance.
 This pruning is done in an iterative fashion, the procedure of Iterative Magnitude Pruning (IMP) is as follows:
 1. Initialize a network `M` and store its initial weights.